soft-eng-practicum/RosterSniper/Docs-Fall2022/TM_DevSetup.md

 ## PyCharm Setup

 Pycharm Community Edition can be utilized as the command prompt for the venv, but it requires some ExecutionPolicy changes for the scripts to work.
-Skip to `LOCALHOST SETUP` if you prefer the standard command console.
+Skip to `ROSTERSNIPER SETUP` if you prefer the standard command console.

 Open PyCharm, then the Terminal tab at the bottom.
 You should notice it saying something along the lines of